 Carboniferous Coal Forest

-State-of-the-art technology is combined to create a two-story tall prehistoric coal forest.
-Thrill to the thunder and lightning of a sudden tropical rainstorm as you explore Rockford's local landscape, insects and amphibians as they existed 300 million years ago.
+State-of-the-art technology is combined to create a realistic, two-story tall, prehistoric carboniferous coal forest.
+Thrill to the thunder and lightning of a tropical rainstorm as you explore Rockford's local landscape, insects and amphibians as they existed 300 million years ago!

 A Shadow Over the Earth:

 The Life and Death of the Passenger Pigeon

 This temporary exhibition tells the story of the Passenger Pigeon, which once numbered in the billions, and the human influence on its extinction.
 The exhibit explores the idea of learning from the past and provides hope for the future as scientists continue to unravel the complexities of extinction and use this knowledge to make a difference in the world today.

 What did Rockford look like millions of years ago?
 Here's a hint: you'd need your bathing suit!
 Discover the ancient sea that covered this region and see fossils of the critters who called it home long before we did.

 Learn how Earth was formed and the forces still shaping our planet today.
 Exhibits on economic, world and regional geology all explore the world before us and where we are now.
 See extraordinary displays of unusual rocks, gems, and minerals as well as information on plate tectonics, land formations, and more!